-While there are a number of responsibilities churh members have (and different requirements from church to church), these are common ways in which members contribute to the life of their church.
+While there are a number of responsibilities church members have (and different expectations from church to church), these are 8 common ways in which members contribute to the life of their church.

 To learn more about the importance of church membership, including the benefits and responsibilities of joining a church, check out Jonathan Leeman’s book Church Membership: How the World Knows Who Represents Jesus.